psiz-org/psiz/docs/index.rst

 PsiZ: Psychological Embeddings
 ==============================

 Welcome to PsiZ!
-If this is your first visit, we suggest reading the Introduction first.
+If this is your first visit, we suggest reading Getting Started first.

 .. toctree::
    :maxdepth: 2